under the starting arch of the Ultra-Trail

 whereas this is expertly designed to maximise your

 experience and to help you finish.
-As you are led
+As you are often

-by a UTMB finisher, who is also a UIMLA guide, you
+led by a UTMB finisher, who is also a UIMLA guide,

-couldn't be in better hands.
-Our week is tough,
+you couldn't be in better hands.
+Our week is not

 the tortoise always beats the hare!
 You need to